phansch/philhansch.net/_posts/2020-01-14-exploring-embedded-rust-part-1.md

-I went to the local electronics store, bought a new one and [opened another PR][discovery-pr] to mention the data transfer requirements for the cables.
+I went to the local electronics store, bought a new one and [opened another PR][discovery-pr] (already merged :heart:) to mention the data transfer requirements for the cables.
 After that I also opened another [issue][glossary-issue] which proposes a Glossary for the embedded book.
 I'm hoping to get to that by the end of January, unless someone else is faster.